isaacnmm/pestpolicy-hugo2XX/content/posts/does-diatomaceous-earth-kill-bed-bugs/index.md

 You will most likely come across these gels severally when you buy electronics or clothing items as they are used to prevent the accumulation of moisture on electronic items during shipping and/or storage.

-These gels contain high concentrations of silicon dioxide, which is highly absorbent and, thus, will absorb the insect's cuticle waxes faster than D. E. Also, unlike D. E, these silica gels can work one time, needing a bug to crawl over the dusted surface just once for it to be effective, and because it is [highly absorbent, it will kill](https://pestpolicy.com/does-salt-kill-bed-bugs/) the bug in a far shorter time than the D. E.
+These gels contain high concentrations of silicon dioxide, which is highly absorbent and, thus, will absorb the insect's cuticle waxes faster than D. E. Also, unlike D. E, these silica gels can work one time, needing a bug to crawl over the dusted surface just once for it to be effective, and because it is [highly absorbent, it will kill](https://pestpolicy.com/does-salt-kill-bed-bugs/)the bug in a far shorter time than the D. E.

 ###  5. Use 91% Rubbing Alcohol